phalcon/documentation/docs/support-helper.md

 `decapitalize(string $text, bool $upperRest = false, string $encoding = 'UTF-8'): string`

-Decapitalizes the first letter of the string and then adds it with rest of the string.
+Decapitalizes the first letter of the string and then adds it with the rest of the string.
 Omit the upperRest parameter to keep the rest of the string intact, or set it to true to convert to uppercase.

 ```php
 <?php